 The goal at Xometry always been to create a platform that is predictable in quality, time, and experience for our customers as well as consistent, profitable work for our partners.
 This takes scale and critical mass to achieve.
-Over the past half decade, thousands of customers and manufacturing partners have told us what is needed to make an on-demand, distributed model work.
+Over the past half-decade, thousands of customers and manufacturing partners have told us what is needed to make an on-demand, distributed model work.
 Our hundreds of brilliant minds have disseminated and incrementally introduced and tested the tools necessary for a company to produce work blindly with a new vendor.
-Our partners now have access to thousands of customers and our customers gained access to an enormous supply base with over 2,500 machine shops, 3d printing services, and injection molding companies with diversified offerings ranging from CNC machining, lathe, EDM, waterjet, laser cutting, SLS, SLA, FDM, DMLS, PolyJet, sheet metal fabrication, urethane casting, and injection molding — say all that 3-times fast.
+Our partners now have access to thousands of customers and our customers gained access to an enormous supply base with over 5,000 machine shops, 3d printing services, and injection molding companies with diversified offerings ranging from CNC machining and laser cutting to SLS, SLA, FDM, DMLS, PolyJet, sheet metal fabrication, urethane casting, injection molding, and more — say all that 3-times fast.

 The core technology our now merged companies has produced is trust.
 You trust our pricing algorithms are within range due to the efforts of our data science team, you trust we will place your work with the best vendor for the job (and vice versa) and if there is ever a problem, you trust we will correct it respectfully on both sides.
 This is something that scale and consolidation brings, and we are beyond excited for what the future holds.